 We want to remain among the biggest fans of our vehicles in the future.

-Recently, BMW M unveiled this new high-performance test vehicle.
+BMW M has already unveiled the HP BEV prototypes.
 How did you feel about the first drive?

 What an impressive acceleration!
 What’s more, I was blown away by the outstanding cornering dynamics and very sensitive vehicle control – all qualities that should not be lacking in any M automobile.

-What excites you most about the new drive concept of the prototype?
+What excites you most about the new drive concept of the prototypes?

 The drive concept itself, because we are working with four electric motors, i.e. one motor per wheel!
 This means that not only does each individual wheel generate propulsion, but also that it can be braked independently of the others.
 We can thus implement the driver's wishes more precisely, faster, and more independently than ever before – and with the fantastic power of four motors.
 Something like this is simply not possible with conventional drive technology.
 To exploit this huge performance advantage, the integrated control algorithm we have developed is a key success factor for the concept, alongside the four engines.
 We use this driving coordinator as a central point to calculate the ideal power transmission for each individual e-motor and thus for each individual wheel in each driving situation.